CostasChou/CypressThesisE2ETests/README.md

 ## Test execution :rocket:
+⚠️⚠️⚠️ATTENTION!
+NOT ALL TESTS SHOULD BE EXECUTED PARALLELY!
+IF TESTS WILL BE EXECUTED PARALLELY IT WILL POSSIBLY AFFECT THE AVAILABILITY OF (https://uniportal.ihu.gr).
+PLEASE DO NOT EXECUTE MORE THAN 3 TESTS PARALLELY...⚠️⚠️⚠️
 In the example below tests of "TC01_LogInCorrectUsernameCorrectPasswordOK.cy.js" will be executed in headed more and Chrome browser.
 ```bash
 npx cypress run --headed --browser chrome --spec cypress\e2e\TC01_LogInCorrectUsernameCorrectPasswordOK.cy.js